nabeelfarooqui98/hackathon-agent-app/README.md

    - Type your question or request
    - View the agent's response and tool usage
    - Enable debug mode for detailed execution logs

+   Example questions:
+   - "Tell me a dad joke"
+   - "What is a good dog fact?"
+   - "What does the word baffled mean?"

 ## Limitations